debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 - Book ratings
 - Book metadata (titles, authors, etc.)

-We're using a preprocessed version (that combines the 3 csv files into one) saved as a zipped CSV (`Preprocessed_data.csv.zip`).
+We're using a preprocessed version (that combines three CSV files into one) saved as a zipped CSV (`Preprocessed_data.csv.zip`).

 ## 🧪 Methodology
 - Feature extraction from book ratings (e.g., average rating, frequency)